 Additional Information on Process and Thread:

-Program Counters, Registers, Stack, Thread State, scheduling priority, thread local storage, a unique thread identifier all these are associated with Running Vuser as a thread.
+Program Counters, Registers, Stack, Thread State, scheduling priority, thread local storage, and a unique thread identifier all are associated with Running Vuser as a thread.

-A thread uses methods like wait(), notify(), notifyAll() to communicate with other thread (of the same process).
+A thread uses methods like wait(), notify(), and notifyAll() to communicate with other threads (of the same process).
 A process can communicate with other processes by using inter-process communication only.

 Starting of New instance:

 The creation of the thread is easy and requires less time.
-However, the creation of a new process requires the duplication of the parent process and need more time than a thread creation.
+However, the creation of a new process requires the duplication of the parent process and needs more time than a thread creation.

 Threads have control over the other threads of the same process.
 A process does not have control over the sibling process, it has control over its child processes only.

 Thread context switching is faster than process context switching.